 - 1 SECTION 1.
-The Legislature finds and declares all of the 2 following: - 3 (a) Commute patterns throughout northern California, and in - 4 particular through the Altamont Pass corridor, traverse the 5 boundaries of traditional metropolitan planning agencies.
-The - 5 boundaries of traditional metropolitan planning agencies.
-The - 6 Altamont Pass corridor, located in the center of northern - 7 California's megaregion, is the gateway to the Tri-Valley-a vital node in the bay area's economic ecosystem and a key bay area transportation route.
+The Legislature finds and declares all of the 2 following: - (a) Commute patterns throughout northern California, and in - particular through the Altamont Pass corridor, traverse the boundaries of traditional metropolitan planning agencies.
+The - Altamont Pass corridor, located in the center of northern - California's megaregion, is the gateway to the Tri-Valley-a vital node in the bay area's economic ecosystem and a key bay area transportation route.
 Strategic and planned interregional mobility is essential to sustained economic vitality.